 the lumps of plaster from the walls of bombed out houses to carve into all sorts of shapes.
 As part of his studies at Bordeaux University, he came to London to do his year as a French Assistant at Hackney Downs School.
 He met Pris and her husband Don in a pub in Walthamstow and subsequently went to the

 pottery to help on Saturdays and started learning a bit about Pottery.
 Heather and Michel met there and later, when Heather started producing a few pots in her house, Michel would come and help as well as using the house cellars to make candles.
 Having decided that they needed more space to work and wanting to make pottery full time, in 1973, after a long quest, they found a house in Alford and set up their pottery while still working part time, Heather as an OT and Michel as a Thatcher’s assistant.
 The

 pottery became busier and they were able to leave their jobs and become full time potters.
 The business grew and in 1978 they moved to their present premises on Commercial Road.

-Retirement plans: After over 45 years, Heather and Michel are planning to retire at some stage but we have decided to carry on until at least 50 years! the Pottery is open Monday to Friday but we advise that you check before travelling.
+Retirement plans: After over 50 years, Heather and Michel are planning to retire at some stage but we have decided to carry on for the time being! the Pottery is open Tuesday to Friday but we advise that you check before travelling.
 Please email or phone to make sure we are open.